-28. Personal Property.
+- 29. Personal Property.
 All personal property left anywhere on the Fair Site, including in or behind booths, must be removed by August 31 each year, unless prior written permission is obtained from the Site Manager.
 Copies of that permission will be given to the property owner and the OCF office.
 The original will remain with the Site Manager.
-Remaining "unpermitted" personal property will be deemed abandoned and may be removed by the OCF.

-29. Package Storage.
-Backpacks and camping and sleeping gear brought by visitors without wristbands may be checked at the Backpack Check Inn near Dragon Admissions, which will be staffed by Security from 10:30am to 7:30pm.
-A package check is available for visitors at the WOW Hall booth near Main Stage.
+Remaining "unpermitted" personal property will be deemed abandoned and may be removed by the OCF. - 30.
+Package Storage.
+Backpacks and camping and sleeping gear brought by visitors without wristbands may be checked at the Backpack Check In near Dragon Admissions, which will be staffed by Security from 10:30am to 7:30pm.
+A package check is available for visitors at the WOW Hall booth near Main Stage. - 31.
+Bulletin Boards.

-30. Bulletin Boards.
 Posting of flyers and notices is allowed only at the bulletin boards located near the small dragon at Admissions, between Community Village and Shady Grove, or Upper River Loop near Pike Place.
 Postings outside these areas will be removed.
-Portable toilets are not bulletin boards.
+Portable toilets are not bulletin boards. - 32.
+Feedback.

-31. Feedback.
 The OCF appreciates your input regarding all aspects of our organization and events.
 Written suggestions, compliments, complaints, recounting of specific incidents, and philosophical ramblings are accepted throughout the year.
-These are reviewed by the Feedback Coordinator and the staff, forwarded to relevant coordinators and committees. and compiled for an annual report each fall.
+These are reviewed by the Feedback Coordinator and the staff, forwarded to relevant coordinators and committees, and compiled for an annual report each fall.
 The report is posted at oregoncountryfair.net.
-You are encouraged to attend monthly Board meetings (usually the first Monday of the month in Eugene), Board work sessions, the Spring Fling, the annual Evaluation Meeting, and the Annual Meeting.
+You are encouraged to attend monthly Board meetings (usually the first Monday of the month in Eugene), Board work sessions, the Spring Fling, the annual Evaluation Meeting, and the

+Annual Meeting.
 (Please see the Calendar for dates.)
 You can submit Feedback online via the link at oregoncountryfair.org or oregoncountryfair.net.
 Paper forms are available Pre-Fair at QuarterMaster or at any Info Booth during the Fair.

-32. Grievance Process, Conflict Resolution, and Mediation.
+NEW: 33.
+Support, Resolution, and Mediation.
 When people work together, there are sometimes disputes and disagreements that come up.
-The Fair strives to be supportive of the expression of our alternative ideals in conflict resolution.
+The OCF strives to be supportive of the expression of our alternative ideals in conflict resolution.
 As a diverse family, we offer many techniques for resolving disputes, including mediation, counseling, restorative justice, and, if needed, arbitration.

 There are several groups whose work includes conflict resolution services.
 See below for their contact information.
-The Oregon Country Fair Grievance Process is a formal procedure established specifically for situations in which the OCF written guidelines or policies are alleged to have been violated during OCF related interactions (in person or online) and you have been adversely impacted.
-The first step in any potential grievance is to try to work directly with the individual or group with the assistance of a Fair Leader.
-If the conflict can be addressed through mediation, it's with the assistance of CeDaR's mediators or the Camping Mediation Team.
-If an individual is experiencing a trauma-based attack (bias attack, harassment, etc.), they may request to skip the pre-grievance steps and move directly to a formal grievance.
-This request will be granted following a fact-finding effort to determine if a trauma-based attack occurred.
-When pre-grievance steps are being utilized and when help with conflict is requested, the team who assists is determined by the circumstances of the conflict.
+The Oregon Country Fair Support Process is a formal procedure established specifically for situations in which the OCF written guidelines or policies are alleged to have been violated during OCF sponsored activities and you have been adversely impacted.
+The first step in any request for support is to try to work directly with the individual or group with the assistance of a Fair Leader.
+If the conflict can be addressed through mediation, it is with the assistance of the Mediation Crew.
+When help with conflict is requested, the team who assists is determined by the circumstances of the conflict.
 For example, if a conflict is between Fair Family and a neighboring property owner, the Neighborhood Response Team (NRTs) are called into action.
-Conflicts involving camping, booth space, or other placement issues are handled by the Camping Crew Mediation Team.
-Interpersonal conflicts between Fair Family members that do not involve placement issues go to CeDaR mediators.
-Other teams that assist with conflicts include White Bird (who provides crisis intervention, counseling, etc.), Security,

-Back-Up Managers (BUMs), and Fair staff.
-All grievance processes and time limits at any step of this procedure are suspended from June 1 through July 31-unless all parties agree otherwise.
-During this period, contact QuarterMaster, Fair Central, or Fair management to connect with the correct Conflict Resolution Resources.
+Conflicts involving camping, booth space, or other placement issues are handled by the Mediation Crew.
+Other teams that assist with conflicts include White Bird (which provides crisis intervention, counseling, etc.), Security, Back-Up Managers (BUMs), and Fair staff.
+All support processes and time limits at any step of this procedure are suspended from June 1 through July 31 unless all parties agree otherwise.
+During this period, contact QuarterMaster, Fair Central, Fair management, or email faircommunitysupport@oregoncountryfair.org, to connect with the correct Conflict Resolution Resources.

-CAMPING MEDIATORS.
-Issues concerning neighbors, territory, boundaries within or adjacent to your campsite or booth space.
+MEDIATORS.
+Issues concerning neighbors, territory, boundaries within or adjacent to your campsite or booth space, or interpersonal conflicts.